Born Free: Production

 The film reunited the real-life couple Bill Travers and Virginia McKenna as a couple first seen together in The Smallest Show on Earth in 1957.

 George Adamson served as chief technical advisor on the film and discusses his involvement in his first autobiography, Bwana Game (UK title, 1968), known in the US as A Lifetime with Lions.
 According to Ben Mankiewicz, who introduces the film on Turner Classic Movies, the production unit mainly used wild lions.

 The making of the film was a life-changing experience for actors Virginia McKenna and her husband Bill Travers, who became animal rights activists and were instrumental in creating the Born Free Foundation.

-Although animal security staff were present during filming, a lion called Boy once knocked Virginia McKenma flat, breaking her ankle, while another named Girl bit her shoulder.
+Although animal security staff were present during filming, a lion called Boy once knocked Virginia McKenna flat, breaking her ankle, while another lion named Girl bit McKenna's shoulder.

 One of the lions in the film was played by a former mascot of the Scots Guards, who had to leave him behind when they left Kenya.

 The producers also acknowledged the help received from Emperor Haile Selassie of Ethiopia and the Game Department of Uganda.